qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

- abs                Returns the absolute value of a number acos               Returns the inverse cosine of a value in radians asin               Returns the inverse sine of a value in radians atan               Returns the inverse cosine of a value in radians atan2(y,x)         Returns the inverse tangent of y/x by using the signs
+ abs                Returns the absolute value of a number acos               Returns the inverse cosine of a value in radians asin               Returns the inverse sine of a value in radians atan               Returns the inverse tangent of a value in radians atan2(y,x)         Returns the inverse tangent of y/x by using the signs
                     of the two arguments to determine the quadrant of the result